 Polymer fibers – strong potential for high productivity downstream processing

 Increasing demands for biopharmaceuticals as well as cost constraints and higher titers require high throughput and productivity of downstream processing.
-High throughput with conventional adsorbents is, however, limited: Conventional packed beds are filled with spherical porous adsorbents particles.
+High throughput with conventional adsorbents is, however, limited: Conventional packed beds are filled with spherical porous adsorbent particles.
 Due to the structure of these particles, adsorption is limited by diffusion.
 Additionally, they have high packing densities and high pressure drops.
-Therefore, high throughput at high flowrates is not feasible.
+Therefore, high throughput at high flow rates is not feasible.

 Polymeric fibers can serve as support for chromatography

 Fibers show high capacities and low pressure drops at high flow rates.
 Furthermore, they have low manufacturing costs and their surface can be modified to generate adsorber systems with different modalities.
 To allow a better understanding of the processes using fiber-based adsorbents, a mechanistic model has been developed using ChromX.

 Processes with polymer fibers as adsorbents can now be modeled